Yumi Shizukusa: 2015–2017: "BLUE" and "Rouge"

 On July 22, 2015, she released her 6th studio album "BLUE", which was acclaimed by critics.
 It includes the song "Everytime", which was produced by a Grammy-nominated producer starRo.
 On Marc 22, 2017 she released her 7th studio album "Rouge".

-2018-2021: First Art Exhibition and YouTube Live Stream
+2018-2021: First Art Exhibition and Retirement

 On July 31, 2018, she provided music Wanna Be Loved for the image movie of the women's luxury brand "Elza Winkler".
 The song is available only through the official SoundCloud profile.

 In October 2019, two paintings were officially exhibited at the art festival "Salon Art Shopping Paris" held at the Carrousel du Louvre in the Louvre Museum in Paris, France.

 In November 2020, she held first YouTube live stream Atelier Music Room on the Being Inc.'s Official YouTube channel.

-Since March 2021, her name disappeared from the Being's official website and her paintings are no longer available for the sale on the Being's portal site.
-There was no public announcement for hiatus neither retirement.
+In March 2021, her name disappeared from the Being's official website and her paintings were no longer available for the sale on the Being's portal site.
+On the same year in December, Shizuku announced through her instagram profile about not renewing contract with agency and retired as a singer, however in future claims to be active as a painting artist only.
+In July 2023, she posted on her instagram photo of giving a birth to a child.